What is in vitro fertilization?

 For a number of reasons, there is often value in creating offspring from donors at as young an age as possible.
 While we would prefer to wait until at least 10 months of age before collecting oocytes from a donor, work can be scheduled earlier at the owner’s request as long as the donor is physically mature enough to do so.
 Clients must be aware of the fact that results are much more variable with very young heifers, and production will often not meet our overall system averages.
 Young donors should also be examined by a Trans Ova Genetics veterinarian before beginning work to determine if they are physically able to be aspirated.

 Oocytes can be collected every other week as long as the attending veterinarian believes this is best for the donor.
 This fact makes it possible to create a significant number of pregnancies in a given period of time.

 What are the pregnancy rates when IVF embryos are transferred fresh?

-On average, we expect fresh IVF embryos to achieve about a 50 percent pregnancy rate.
+On average, we expect fresh IVF embryos to achieve about a 45-50% pregnancy rate.
 This will vary somewhat depending on the time of year, type of recipient, and recipient management.

 Can IVF embryos be frozen?

-Yes, but with limitations.
-In order to maximize pregnancies, we still recommend that IVF embryos be transferred fresh.
-However, if clients would like to freeze some IVF embryos, Trans Ova Genetics will be very selective on the quality of embryos that are frozen.
+Good-quality IVF embryos may be frozen with very acceptable results.
+Pregnancy rates from frozen IVF embryos in Trans Ova recipients have averaged 40-50%.
+If clients would like to freeze IVF embryos, Trans Ova will be very selective on the quality of embryos that are frozen.
 Embryos that do not qualify for freezing should be transferred fresh or discarded.

 How will IVF embryos be frozen?